mbtoomey/genomics_adventure/chapter_5/task_8.md

 You have completed some of the most common tasks in genomics.
 You can use same operating procedures to perform an analysis of any dataset, including your own data!

-If you got this far, send me a postcard to Guy Leonard, Department of Biology, 11a Mansfield Rd, Oxford OX1 3SZ, United Kingdom!

 "- fin -"

+p.s.
+This tutorial represents the hard work of many folks, especially Guy Leonard.
+If you got this far, send Guy a postcard to thank him and shout-out our seminar - Guy Leonard, Department of Biology, 11a Mansfield Rd, Oxford OX1 3SZ, United Kingdom!